appsparkler/study/GCP/instance-groups.md

 ## Location
 They can be cofigured as zonal (all instances in the same zone) or regional (all instances in the same region; however, can be distrubuted across more than one zone)

+## Creating an instance group
+- instance templates are mandatory
+- configure auto-scaling #
+    - number of instances: min, max number of instances
+    - autoscaling metrics: for ex.
+CPU utilization, load balancer utilization or any other metric from stack driver
+        - cool-down period # how long to wait before looking at the auto-scaling metrics again.
+        - scale in controls # prevent sudden drop of vm instances.
+For ex. don't scale in by more than 10% or 3 instances in 5 mins.
+    - autohealing
+        - initial delay: configure how long should you wait for the app to initialize before running a health check.

+## Practical Exercises
+1. Create a